agisga/agisga.github.io/_posts/2017-4-5-tensor_decomposition_tucker.md

 The example considered below is somewhat silly, given that the tensor I'm compressing isn't very big, and thus there isn't much of a point in compressing it.
 However, I think that the example still shows off very well how the algorithm can be very useful when the data size is much bigger (or the available storage much smaller).

-I have downloaded from Kaggle the World Development Indicators [dataset](https://www.kaggle.com/worldbank/world-development-indicators), originally collected and published by the The World Bank (the original dataset is available [here](http://data.worldbank.org/data-catalog/world-development-indicators)).
+I have downloaded from Kaggle the World Development Indicators [dataset](https://www.kaggle.com/worldbank/world-development-indicators), originally collected and published by The World Bank (the original dataset is available [here](http://data.worldbank.org/data-catalog/world-development-indicators)).

 The data can be arranged into a three-way tensor with the three modes corresponding to *country* ([list of available countries](https://www.kaggle.com/benhamner/d/worldbank/world-development-indicators/countries-in-the-wdi-data)), *indicator* ([list of available indicators](https://www.kaggle.com/benhamner/d/worldbank/world-development-indicators/indicators-in-data)), and *year* (1960-2014).
 Since I didn't have any time to deal with NA values in any creative way, I have kept only three indicators in the dataset.
 And I have replaced the remaining NAs with a country-wise average value for each particular indicator.
 Also, I have forgotten to normalize the data :disappointed:.
 The preprocessing resulted in a tensor of size 247-countries-by-3-indicators-by-55-years, that looks sort of like this: